Guga (footballer, born 1997): Rio Ave

 Guga joined Rio Ave on 14 January 2021, on a deal until June 2024.
 He played 20 matches until the end of the season, in an eventual relegation from the top division.

 The following campaign, Guga made 40 appearances and scored three goals in all competitions as the Vila do Conde side returned to the top flight as champions; his strike in the 3–0 defeat of local rivals Varzim on 22 August 2021 was chosen as the club's Goal of the Season.
 On 5 July 2022, he was named Player of the Season for his efforts.

 Guga displayed a series of impressive performances during 2022–23, helping Rio Ave finish comfortably in 12th place.
-At the end of the season, with just one year left on his contract, he was linked to Portuguese giants Porto.
+At the end of the campaign, with just one year left on his contract, he was linked to Portuguese giants Porto.

 Beijing Guoan

 On 1 February 2024, having totalled 115 games during his spell at the Estádio dos Arcos, Guga transferred to Beijing Guoan from the Chinese Super League.
+He spent two seasons at the Workers' Stadium, making 65 appearances, scoring ten goals and providing nine assists while also claiming the FA Cup in 2025.

+Al-Najma

+On 29 January 2026, Guga agreed to a contract at Al-Najma, bottom of the Saudi Pro League; there, he was managed by his compatriot Mário Silva.
+He suffered relegation in his only season.

+Pafos

+Guga signed a three-year deal with Cypriot First Division club Pafos on 29 June 2026.